 Rarely used: Guides and Time Lapse

-Latest updates: Subscriptions (being trialled), multiple3 feed views; “Home” which is the current view with Instagram’s content recommendations, “Following” which shows content in chronological order from only followers and “Favourites” which lets users pick which creators to show.
+Latest updates: Subscriptions (being trialled), multiple feed views; “Home” which is the current view with Instagram’s content recommendations, “Following” which shows content in chronological order from only followers and “Favourites” which lets users pick which creators to show.

-Instagram is still the main social media account for 16 to 24 year-olds, while Facebook reigns for the 65+ audience
+Instagram is still the main social media account for 16 to 24 year olds, while Facebook reigns for the 65+ audience

 Is Facebook still the “king of social media”?

-Facebook is still the top used social media platform but it is growing slower than Instagram and TikTok.
+Facebook is still the top-used social media platform but it is growing slower than Instagram and TikTok.
 Facebook’s algorithm prioritises creating connections with friends and family, co-workers or groups with shared interests.

 56% of males use the platform and it is most popular with 25 to 35 year olds.
 A majority of college/university graduates use Facebook.

-83% of marketers use it as part of their social media strategy to connect with their audience.
 Facebook videos get 135% more organic reach than images.

 Facebook – Key Features

 Still popular: Event Pages, live streams, news feed ads, status posts, post reactions, videos, reels, Facebook’s Spark AR studio (2 million effects published by 600,000 creators from 190 countries), Facebook Shops, hashtags, private/interest-driven Facebook Groups